rutikwankhade/CoverView/README.md

 ## ⚡ Features
-- 🛠 Create cover images for your blogs quick and easily
+- 🛠 Create cover images for your blogs quickly and easily
-- 🌈 Choose different background-color
+- 🌈 Choose different colors for background, foreground, border and text
-- ✨ Choose from 15 different background patterns
+- ✨ Choose from 15+ different background patterns
-- 💾 Download cover images in `.png` format
+- 💾 Download cover images in `.png` as well as `.jpeg` format

 ## 👩‍💻 Developing
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).